 Belonging and Inclusion Station

-- An individual makes inappropriate remarks or jokes about traditionally marginalized groups.
+- An individual makes an inappropriate joke.

 BIS Info Session